aolaleye/coding-bootcamp-activities/class-activities/apr-18/02-Stu_HelloReact/README.md

 * Open the `src/App.js` file, what's going on in this file?
 Try to answer the following questions:

   * What does the `App` function return?
+  --> The HelloReact function - "Hello World"

   * Why do we import the React library?
 We aren't using the React keyword anywhere.
 Is it possible to remove this and still have our code work?
+  --> so it can read JSX

 ### index.js